 “Even before the pandemic, parents were far less likely to take care of their own needs and to prioritize their own health and self-care than they were to take care of their children’s needs,” Dr. Goto said.
-“But self-care is not a luxury.
+“But self-care and mental health are not luxuries.
 It’s not optional, and it needs to be part of our everyday lives,” she said.

 Here are ways you can work self-care into your existing schedule

 Carving out 30 minutes to watch a TV show might feel as unattainable as jetting off to Paris for a long weekend alone.
 But Dr. Goto said there are self-care steps you can take even if you don’t have a minute free in your day.
 “We need to catch self-care in the existing structure of our lives,” she said.
 Here are some strategies to try: